John Boyega quits perfume ambassador role over Chinese ad

 Jo Malone, an upscale British perfume brand owned by Estée Lauder, has said that replacing Boyega with Chinese star Liu Haoran in the ad campaign was a misstep.
 It has removed the ad and apologized.

 It’s not the first time Boyega has been deleted from a China-based ad.
-He played a leading role as Finn in 2015′s “Star Wars: The Force Awakens,” but he and other nonwhite characters were removed or diminished from a Chinese poster for the movie.
+He played a leading role as Finn in 2015′s “Star Wars: The Force Awakens,” but he and other non-white characters were removed or diminished from a Chinese poster for the blockbuster movie.

 Boyega recently told GQ that Black characters have been “pushed to the side” in Disney’s “Star Wars” franchise.
 In June, the star made an emotional speech on racism when he joined Black Lives Matter protests in London.